-In October 2016 the Academy officially launched Choosing Wisely, although work began on the programme in 2015.
+In October 2016 we officially launched Choosing Wisely, although work began on the programme in 2015.

 - Supported by evidence